PhoenixTales/wiki.gothicarchive.org/factions.md

 - 6 of them accidentally imprisoned in Khorinis Mine Valley
   - `perform some services to the ore barons, in return for which they're allowed to play their own games.` (_Sleeper's Ban_)
   - _Master Of Fire_, _Guardian Of The Circle_, _Ore Supplier_, _The Apprentice_, _Advanced Apprentice_, _The Wanderer_
+- they consider escaping the _Magic Barrier_ by creating a _Magic Portal_ leading outside, but work on it only sporadically (see `Orpheus Guilds V1`)

 ## Alchemists Of Water
 - in early design docs referred to as `Healing Mages` (German: `Heilmagier`)